-Figure 1: A wedge of oak from a tree felled in 1976.
-It shows the annual growth rings, one for each year from the innermost ring to the last ring on the outside just inside the bark.
-The year of each ring can be determined by counting back from the outside ring, which grew in 1976.
+the last ring on the outside just inside the bark.
+The year of each ring can be determined by counting back from the outside ring, which Figure A1: A wedge of oak from a tree felled in 1976.
+It shows the annual growth rings, one for each year from the innermost ring to grew in 1976

-Figure 2: Cross-section of a rafter showing the presence of sapwood rings in the left hand corner, the arrow is pointing to the heartwood/sapwood boundary (H/S).
-Also a core with sapwood; again the arrow is pointing to the H/S. The core is about the size of a pencil.
+Figure A2: Cross-section of a rafter, showing sapwood rings in the left-hand corner, the arrow points to the heartwood/sapwood boundary (H/S); and a core with sapwood; again the arrow is pointing to the H/S. The core is about the size of a pencil

-Figure 3: Measuring ring widths under a microscope.
+Figure A3: Measuring ring widths under a microscope.
 The microscope is fixed while the sample is on a moving platform.
-The total sequence of widths is measure twice to ensure that an error has not been made.
-This type of apparatus is needed to process a large number of samples on a regular basis.
+The total sequence of widths is measured twice to ensure that an error has not been made.
+This type of apparatus is needed to process a large number of samples on a regular basis